wachin/wps-office-12-language-packs/README.md

 [https://github.com/wachin/wps-office-12-language-packs/releases/download/wps-12.1.2-language-packs-v1/wps-office-12-mui.tar.xz](https://github.com/wachin/wps-office-12-language-packs/releases/download/wps-12.1.2-language-packs-v1/wps-office-12-mui.tar.xz)

-Extract it with right clic in yout prefered File Manager, then you will get the folder:
+Extract it with right-click in your preferred file manager, then you will get the folder:

 wps-office-12-mui

-Open a terminal there.
-In modern Linux systems, right-clicking provides an option that says "Open terminal here" or something similar
+Open a terminal inside the `wps-office-12-mui` folder.
+In modern Linux systems, right-clicking provides an option that says "Open terminal here" or something similar.

 Install the MUI files: